Gear Diary First Impressions: NOOKcolor photo

 (top to bottom: NOOKcolor, eFUN Nextbook, Camangi Webstation, Amazon Kindle, Wired Magazine)

 A big part of why magazines and children’s books look so good is the bright, beautiful color screen.
 It’s absolutely gorgeous.
 Colors really POP, and it’s very responsive to touch, thanks to the capacitive screen.
 I was able to tap and swipe through magazines and books with ease, and everything looked fabulous.
-The saturation and depth of color is wonderful.
+The saturation and depth of color are wonderful.
 I haven’t had a chance to test it outside, but expect more on this in the full review.

 Check out the gallery for several photos comparing the NOOKcolor to several devices, including the famous original Kindle, an eFUN NEXT Android Tablet, the Camangi Webstation, and even a regular magazine!
 The big question, of course, is whether this is worth the premium over a regular NOOK.
-I’ll reserve my full judgement until the review, but think about it this way: when’s the last time you heard an ebook reader referred to as FUN?
+I’ll reserve my full judgment until the review, but think about it this way: when’s the last time you heard an ebook reader referred to as FUN?

 oh yes, this will be mine for rooting and abusing. what a sweet tablet for a great price. yes…i said tablet.